Numerical influence of ReLU'(0) on backpropagation: Complements on experiments

-As suggested by the experiment shown in Section \ref{sec:numMainEffect}, batch normalization stabilizes the choice of $\ReLU'(0)$, leading to higher test performances.
+\paragraph{Batch normalization.} As suggested by the experiment shown in Section \ref{sec:numBatchNorm}, batch normalization stabilizes the choice of $\ReLU'(0)$, leading to higher test performances.
 We display in Figure \ref{fig:trainWithBatchNorm} the decrease of training loss on CIFAR 10 and SVHN, for VGG11 with batch normalization.
-We see that the choice of $\ReLU'(0)$ has no impact and that the chaotic oscilations induced by this choice have completely disapeared.
+We see that the choice of $\ReLU'(0)$ has no impact and that the chaotic oscillations induced by this choice have completely disappeared.

-The training curves corresponding to Figure \ref{fig:SVHNVGG} are shown in Figure \ref{fig:cifarVGGAdam}.
-They suggest that the Adam optimizer shows much less sensitivity to the choice of $\ReLU'(0)$.
+\paragraph{Adam optimizer.} The training curves corresponding to Figure \ref{fig:SVHNVGG} are shown in Figure \ref{fig:cifarVGGAdam}.
+They suggest that the Adam optimizer features much less sensitivity than SGD to the choice of $\ReLU'(0)$.
 This is seen with a relatively efficient buffering effect on the induced oscillatory behavior on training loss decrease.

+\paragraph{Numerical precision.} For this neural network we investigated the joint effect of $\ReLU'(0)$ and numerical precision (16, 32 or 64 bits).
+The results are displayed in Figure \ref{fig:cifarVGGPrecision}.
+The choice $\ReLU'(0) = 1$ leads to such a high instability in 16 bits precision that we were not able to tune the learning rate to train the network without explosion of the weights.
+In 32 bits, a few experiments resulted in non-convergent training---these were removed.
+We observe first that for $\ReLU'(0) = 0$ numerical precision has barely any effect while for $\ReLU'(0) = 1$ it leads to an increase in test accuracy.
+Furthermore, we observe that $\ReLU'(0) = 1$ with 64 bits precision leads to the same test accuracy as $\ReLU'(0) = 0$ in 32 bits precision.